farhan-shariff/C-Patterns/README.md

 # C programmes to generate Geometrical shape
 C Programs with algorithm to generate different geometrical patterns
-1. Program to generate ROMBUS shape with C programme
+1. Program to generate RHOMBUS shape with C programme